anenbergb/LLM-from-scratch/BENCHMARKING.md

 # End-to-End Benchmarking of the Transformer LLM
 All benchmarking is performed on an NVIDIA RTX 5090 GPU with 32 Gb of vRAM

-Benchmarking the forward, backward, and optimizer update for the TransformerLM
+Benchmarking the forward, backward, and optimizer update for the TransformerLM at float32
 - batch-size: 4
 - context-length: 128
 - vocabulary-size: 10,000
-- 10 warmup steps, 100 measurement steps
+- 5 warmup steps, 10 measurement steps

 |   d_model |   d_model |     d_ff |   num_layers |   num_heads |   forward_mean |   forward_std |   backward_mean |   backward_std |   optimizer_mean |   optimizer_std |
 |----------:|----------:|---------:|-------------:|------------:|---------------:|--------------:|----------------:|---------------:|-----------------:|----------------:|